Ritikkumar352/SRMS_/README.md

-# Create my SRMS website again using React..
+# Creating my SRMS website again using React..

 # Last time it was created using Html, css and php